silscript/front-end-intro/README.md

 </html>
 ```

 Open in the Chrome browser.
-Congratulations, We've developed our first site!
+Congratulations, you developed your first site!

 ##  HTML Elements
 HTML5 offers new semantic elements to define parts of a document.
 A semantic element describes its meaning to the browser and defines its content.
 All semantic elements are supported in all modern browsers.
 In order to add content to a document, elements have to nest.
 That is, every element has to be completely inside another element.